usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. [Gorp](https://gorpworld.com/) is so famous in Canada that a gorp is a trail mix.
+Currently not convinced.
 1. Regina and Saskatoon are the first major cities on the list of [Canada's most dangerous cities](https://www.macleans.ca/canadas-most-dangerous-places/).
 1. Formally disputed sources said that [Sudbury (the basin)](https://en.wikipedia.org/wiki/Sudbury_Basin) was caused by a comet impact.
 1. [Chris Pratt](https://en.wikipedia.org/wiki/Christopher_Pratt) (not the one you're thinking of) designed the flag for Newfoundland and Labrador.